Leon Henkin: The first university studies

-Postgraduate Studies
+Postgraduate studies

 Henkin began his graduate studies at Princeton in 1941, studying under the direction of Church.
-The Ph.D. program he attended consisted of two years of mathematics courses, after which he was to take a "qualifying" oral examination to show he was well educated in at least three branches of mathematics; with this he would receive a M.A. degree.
-He would then have another two years to write a doctoral dissertation containing an original research, after which he would get the degree of Ph.D.
+The Ph.D. program he attended consisted of two years of mathematics courses, after which he was to take a "qualifying" oral examination to show he was well educated in at least three branches of mathematics; with this, he would receive an M.A. degree.
+He would then have another two years to write a doctoral dissertation containing original research, after which he would get the degree of Ph.D.

-The first two years he took courses in logic -taught by Church-, analysis and general topology.
-In the first logic course with Church were studied several formal systems of Propositional Logic and First-Order Logic; some proofs of completeness and discussed part of the Löwenheim-Skolem theorems were revised, as well as a presentation of Gödel's proof on the completeness of First-Order Logic.
-In the second one they dealt in great detail with a Second-Order system for Peano Arithmetic, as well as with the incompleteness of this axiomatic theory and the consequent incompleteness of Second-Order Logic.
+During the first two years, he took courses in logic (taught by Church), analysis and general topology.
+In the first logic course with Church were studied several formal systems of Propositional Logic and first-order logic; some proofs of completeness and discussed part of the Löwenheim-Skolem theorems were revised, as well as a presentation of Gödel's proof on the completeness of first-order logic.
+In the second one, they dealt in great detail with a Second-Order system for Peano Arithmetic, as well as with the incompleteness of this axiomatic theory and the consequent incompleteness of second-order logic.

-In 1941 the United States entered the Second World War, altering Henkin's plans.
+In 1941, the United States entered the Second World War, altering Henkin's plans.
 He had to rush his oral qualification exam, with which he obtained the degree of M. A. and left Princeton to take part in the Manhattan Project.
 This interruption would last four years, during which he contributed his mathematical knowledge working on radar problems and in the design of a plant to separate uranium isotopes.
 Most of his work required numerical analysis to solve partial differential equations.
 During this period, all of his work and readings on logic were completely suspended.

 Once the war was over, Henkin returned to Princeton in 1946, where he was still required to write a dissertation to complete his Ph.D. studies.
-Upon his return he joined the logic course that Church had begun a month earlier on Frege's theory of "sense and reference".
-In this course he discovered Church's theory of types, which he found extremely interesting.
-The questions he asked about it eventually led him to give his proof of the completeness of the theory of types, which he was able to adapt to also give a new proof of the completeness of First-Order Logic.
+Upon his return, he joined the logic course that Church had begun a month earlier on Frege's theory of "sense and reference".
+In this course, he discovered Church's theory of types, which he found extremely interesting.
+The questions he asked about it eventually led him to give his proof of the completeness of the theory of types, which he was able to adapt to also give a new proof of the completeness of first-order logic.
 These results, as well as others that other that emerged from the same ideas, came to take part in Henkin's doctoral dissertation, which was titled "The completeness of formal systems", with which he graduated in June 1947.
-The dissertation itself was not published, although parts of it were rewritten and published in articles, and.
+The dissertation itself was not published, although parts of it were rewritten and published.
 Many years later, Henkin wrote the article "The discovery of my completeness proofs", which contains a detailed review of the contents of his dissertation.
-The procedures used in it have become frequent methods of proofs in various branches of logic.
+The procedures used in it have become frequent methods of proof in various branches of logic.